engige/syriatel_churn_modeling/README.md

 ## Project Overview

 The goal of this project is to build a classification model that predicts whether a customer will soon stop doing business with SyriaTel, a telecommunications company, in order to help SyriaTel reduce churn by identifying at-risk customers and implementing targeted retention strategies.
 By developing a predictive model based on customer data, the project aims to classify whether a customer is likely to churn, providing valuable insights to SyriaTel's business stakeholders who are focused on minimizing customer churn to reduce revenue loss.
 The outcome of this project enables SyriaTel to identify at-risk customers and take proactive measures to retain them, ultimately supporting the company's efforts to maintain customer loyalty and improve profitability.
-Specifically, the outcome indicated that SyriaTel should 1) Establish targeted plans for high usage customers, 2) Improve International Service, 3) Enhance Customer Service and 4) Implement Region-Specific approach to customer retention.
+Specifically, the outcome indicated that SyriaTel should:

+1. Deploy Model 5 (Tuned Decision Tree) and implement targeted retention efforts for customers that are likely to churn i.e.;

+    * Establish plans for high usage customers;
+    * Improve International Service;
+    * Enhance customer service and
+    * Implement region specific approach.

+2. Monitor and Refine the Model, and
+3. Explore Ensemble Methods to potentially improve model performance.

 ## Business Understanding